Blue business cards with orange logo showing Pantone 287 C and 164 C color specifications

 Spot colors are created using premixed inks, designed to produce a specific and controlled color.
 These colors can range from vibrant neon to pastels to deep hues, with the premixed inks allowing spot color to produce an incredible range of shades.

-Each colour is identified using a universal reference number, the most well known of which being the Pantone Matching System - more on that below.
-These reference names can be used by any printer to produce a near identical replica of the colour each time.
+Each color is identified using a universal reference number, the most well known of which being the Pantone Matching System - more on that below.
+These reference names can be used by any printer to produce a near identical replica of the color each time.

-Being made from a premixed ink requires spot colour to be printed using litho printing.
-Within litho printing the spot colour is applied to a bespoke plate in the shape of your design.
+Being made from a premixed ink requires spot color to be printed using litho printing.
+Within litho printing the spot color is applied to a bespoke plate in the shape of your design.
 Once the plate is applied to paper, this color is transferred, reproducing the design flawlessly.

 How does Spot Color Printing Work?